Basic Guidelines for Faculty and Staff

 of Connecticut, Office of the Registrar, Guidelines for Faculty

 Relating to Educational Records.
-Retrieved October 16, 2004 from
+Retrieved October 16, 2004

 of Illinois at Urbana-Champaign, Office of Admissions and Records